 Cascade Canyon is a quite popular hike, sometimes crowded, but not if you get up earlier or go farther than most of the hikers.
 We’ve seen moose, deer, a black bear, a pine marten, a fox, a weasel, marmots, pikas, river otters, golden-mantled ground squirrels, tree squirrels, Steller jays, tanagers, sparrows, water ouzels, butterflies and more.

-and the Inspiration Point viewpoint down to the lake (The Rangers lead hikes there daily usually at 8:30 a.m. for about 2 1/2 hours from early June to early Sept. and occasionally later in September).
+and many people go to the Inspiration Point viewpoint down to the lake (The Rangers lead hikes there daily usually at 8:30 a.m. for about 2 1/2 hours from early June to early Sept. and occasionally later in September).
 For a farther hike it’s 4.5 miles to the trail junction and another 2.7 miles and a 1,000 foot plus climb to Lake Solitude at 9,024 feet elevation.

 Cascade Canyon, Grand Teton National Park has pictures, maps, more details and the shuttle boat cost.